 OneNote's ink shape recognition tool can even take your rough hand-drawn shapes into perfectly formed ones.

 Insert math equations and perform calculations: Work with math a lot or even just occasionally?
 Wait 'til you see how OneNote can help you out there.
 Just start typing in an equation, such as

 5*7+(9/3.14) and then the equal sign (=) right after (no spaces), and OneNote will calculate the answer for you.

-With the wide variety of types of content you can add to your notes and the many ways to capture information quickly, it's easy to amass a ton of pages and notebooks in OneNote.
+With the wide variety of content types you can add to your notes, and the many ways to capture information quickly, it's easy to amass a ton of pages and notebooks in OneNote.
 The main problem that can lead to: How will you find the information again later?

 OneNote's search box can help you find the information you need on the current page, a section, section group, or specific notebook, as well as search all notebooks at once.
 Standard search operators work well here.

 Related: Learn the search secrets of your other favorite apps, including Trello, Slack, and more